edwardcdev/edwardcdev/README.md

 ### About Me
 - A full stack engineer!💻
 - Hardworking and highly proficient man with 7+ years of experience! ⚡🔥
-- Just became a dad!💖🥰
+- Just became a dad!💖👨
-- Now open to work full time! 👋👨
+- Now open to work full time remotely! 👋🏠
 - Loyal soccer fan of Red Devis! ⚽🏆

 ### Skills and Technologies